Blood Cancer Resources

-Lymphoma Research Foundation Focus on Hodgkin Lymphoma (a Lymphoma Research Foundation website) Lymphoma Research Foundation YouTube Channel Cutaneous Lymphoma Foundation Focus on Anaplastic Large Cell Lymphoma (a Lymphoma Research Foundation website) The Leukemia and Lymphoma Society
+Lymphoma Research Foundation (LRF) Focus on Hodgkin Lymphoma (an LRF website) Cutaneous Lymphoma Foundation T-Cell Leukemia Lymphoma Foundation Focus on Anaplastic Large Cell Lymphoma (an LRF website) The Leukemia and Lymphoma Society

-We are supporting Blood Cancer Awareness Month by providing these lymphoma resource links and a downloadable lymphoma awareness ribbon.
-Show your support by adding the lime green ribbon to your social media channels or email footer during September.
+We're supporting Blood Cancer Awareness Month by providing these lymphoma resource links and a downloadable blood cancer awareness ribbon.
+Show your support and be a part of Blood Cancer Awareness Month.

 About half of the blood cancers that occur are lymphomas, or cancers of the lymphatic system.

 Non-Hodgkin lymphoma is the second major category of lymphoma and represents a diverse group of cancers that develop in the lymphatic system and are characterized by uncontrolled growth and accumulation of abnormal lymphocytes.
 Lymphocytes are a type of white blood cell that are responsible for defending the body against infection.
-The most common forms of non-Hodgkin lymphoma are follicular (slower growing subtype) and diffuse large B-cell lymphoma (faster growing subtype).
-According to the American Cancer Society, nearly 70,000 people are expected to be diagnosed with non-Hodgkin lymphoma in the United States during 2013.
+Diffuse large B-cell lymphoma (DLBCL) is the most common form of NHL, accounting for up to 30 percent of newly diagnosed cases in the United States.
+According to the American Cancer Society, more than 72,500 people are expected to be diagnosed with non-Hodgkin lymphoma in the United States during 2016.